 Data –>Information –>Knowledge –>Wisdom (DIKW).
-Just because you have data, it takes some processing to get quality information, and even good information is not necessarily knowledge, and knowledge often requires context or application to become wisdom.
+Just because you have data, this it takes some processing to get quality information, and even good information is not necessarily knowledge, and knowledge often requires context or application to become wisdom.

 For example, you could have raw, infrared thermographic images (data), which lead you to think you have a heat source inside of a house (information), and then allegations of marijuana being sold from the house suggest that the house is a drug dispensary.
 This might enable police to think that they enough knowledge to arrest the occupant (although not in all U.S. states).

 But, the police would be lacking the wisdom that needs to supersede all of this data, information, and knowledge.
 Specifically, they would have not had the wisdom in 2001 to foresee that thermal imaging of a home, like Danny Kyllo’s home, constituted a “search,” and thus violates the Constitution’s 4th amendment since the police did not have a warrant.
 In this case, Kyllo had a reasonable expectation of privacy since most people do not have thermographic vision or methods to see in thermographic vision (the Predator notwithstanding).
 So, even when you have data,information, and knowledge, a broader context is needed to have wisdom.
 While this may seem like an odd legal introduction for a metagenomics post – stay with me… privacy, wisdom, and genomics will all come together in the end.

 II.
 Metagenomics of Cities

 Recently, our paper published in Cell Systems surveyed DNA of the entire NYC subway system, and it has served as a good analogy of this hierarchical nesting.
 Specifically, we had fragments of DNA (data) that matched a myriad of species (information), and some of these species were alive through functional data in cultures (knowledge).

 These data led us to five exciting metagenomic conclusions: